Series

 Why speed comes from constraints, not options

 The real bottleneck for small teams isn't execution, it's choice.
-Optionality feels responsible, but it's expensive.
 Constraints collapse decisions, turning 'Is this good?' into 'Is this us?'
-That's where speed actually comes from.

 7